Online School Academic and Curriculum FAQs

 Does my child have to participate in state standardized testing?

-Do K12 online high school students receive a diploma?
+Do Stride K12 online high school students receive a diploma?

-All students graduating from a K12-powered online public or private high school receive a state-issued diploma that is recognized by colleges and universities worldwide.
+All students graduating from a Stride K12-powered online public or private high school receive a state-issued high school diploma that is recognized by colleges and universities worldwide.

-Can my child go on to college after graduating from a K12-powered online school?
+Can my child go on to college after graduating from a Stride K12-powered online school?

-Yes, absolutely, if that's what he or she wishes to do.
-K12-powered students have gone on to attend such postsecondary institutions as Princeton, Stanford, Duke, Northwestern, Juilliard, the U.S. Air Force Academy, and many more.
+Yes, absolutely, if that's what they wish to do.
+Stride K12-powered students have gone on to attend such postsecondary institutions as Princeton, Stanford, Duke, Northwestern, Juilliard, the U.S. Air Force Academy, and many more.
 We also offer courses and workshops for students who are interested in getting started on a career straight out of high school.